jKulrativid/CU-Overflow-Subject-Infras/README.md

 ```bash
 make build_images
 ```
+#### Note:
+If you want to change web service (frontend) configuration, see '.env' file in SA-Front-End directory.

 ## Create Secret Configmap
 #### It is surely a bad practice but it will be patched soon ^^.